Predeclared in Source §3 Non-Det

 accumulate(f, initial, xs) → {value}

 Applies binary function f to the elements of xs from right-to-left order, first applying f to the last element and the value initial, resulting in r1, then to the second-last element and r1, resulting in r2, etc, and finally to the first element and rn-1, where n is the length of the list.
 Thus, accumulate(f,zero,list(1,2,3)) results in f(1, f(2, f(3, zero))).
-Iterative process; time: O(n), space: O(n), where n is the length of xs assuming f takes constant time.
+Iterative process; time: Theta(n) (apart from f), space: Theta(n) (apart from f), where n is the length of xs.

 Parameters: